 This tutorial shows how to convert QFX to CSV/Excel.
 We will use QFX2CSV utility.
+IMPORTANT: QFX2CSV is now replaced with the Transactions app, which converts from more formats and converts to more formats.

 We will use a sample QFX file.